geseib/tgwwalk/README.md

 ![Speficy Details Screenshot](./images/hybrid-subnets-diagram.png)

-Carving up and assigning private IP address(RFC 1918 addresses) space is big subject and can be daunting of you have a large enterprise today, espeically with mergers.
+Carving up and assigning private IP address(RFC 1918 addresses) space is big subject and can be daunting of you have a large enterprise today, especially with mergers.
 Even when you have a centralized IP address management system (IPAM), you will find undocumented address space being used and sometimes finding useable space is difficult.
 However we want to find large non-fragmented spaces so we can create a well-summarized network.
 Don't laugh, we all like a challenge, right?
 In our case we found that the 10.0.0.0/11 space was available (I know, fiction, right?).
 So, we are going to carve up /13's for our production and non-production and we will grab a /16's for our shared service and a /16 for our simulated datacenter.
 What does that mean?